Resettlement Assistance Program (RAP) Worker

-Valid BC driver’s license, favourable driver’s abstract and access to a car is required.
+Valid BC driver’s license, favourable driver’s abstract, and access to a car are required.

 As a condition of hire, an updated criminal record check, including vulnerable populations check, WHMIS training and driver’s abstract are required.

 Submit a cover letter and current resume (in pdf. format), noting relevant qualifications, language proficiency and experience to the Inter-Cultural Association of Greater Victoria, Attention: HR Manager, via email to .
-This is an ongoing posting until the position is filled.
-Please quote Competition #2021-04-23 RAP-W in the subject line.
+The posting will remain open until the position is filled.
+Please quote Competition #2021-10-29 RAP-W in the subject line.

 Please note: This is a unionized position subject to the terms and conditions of our Collective Agreement and of our funding agreements with various funders.
 As per the Collective Agreement, internal applicants will be given consideration with respect to filling the position prior to external candidates being hired.
 This position is open to applicants of all genders.
 This position requires union membership.
 Only short-listed applicants will be contacted.

 Please make sure that you quote job code Comp #2021-10-29 RAP-W in your application and mention that you saw this posting on WorkInNonProfits.ca.